mineubob/Lucent/docs/rules-and-validation.md

 2. **Descriptive Names**: Give your validation rules clear, descriptive names that indicate their purpose (e.g., `UserRegistrationRule`, `ProductCreationRule`).

-3. **Reuse Rules**: Avoid duplicating validation logic by reusing rule classes or extracting common validation patterns.
+3. **Reuse Rules**: Avoid duplicating validation logic by creating shared rule classes that can be extended.

 4. **Document Your Rules**: Create clear documentation explaining your validation requirements, especially for complex custom rules.